 6.10 You must allow Us access to the Property at all reasonable times and in the case of emergency at all times with or without You being present.

-6.10.1 When Waternook [only] has been booked, or as part of booking the whole estate, You must allow our housekeeping contractor to access to the Property [with or without You being present] to perform a complementary 30min daily clean of which time will be given over to checking the hot tub and treating the water [excluding day of departure].
+6.10.1 When Waternook [only] has been booked, or as part of booking the whole estate, You must allow our housekeeping contractor to access to the Property [with or without You being present] to perform a a check on the hot tub and treating the water [excluding day of departure].
 Should contractors not be allowed to enter the premises to test the water then guests are not allowed to use the hot tub and will not be compensated.

 6.11 No more than 2 dogs are permitted in the Property at one time, any damage caused by Your pets will be charged and deducted from your Cautionary Deposit.
 Dogs are only permitted with advance notice only and written permission given.
 No other animals are permitted onto the estate under any circumstances.